JerryWinkler/hello-world/README.md

-# This is a simple program that prints "Hello World!" to the screen
+# This is a simple program in Python that prints "Hello World!" to the screen